ronron-gh/AI_StackChan_Ex/README_en.md

 We would also appreciate it if you could understand the repository policy described below.

 ### Repository Policy
-Currently, this project is developed as a hobby, but it is based on the following principles:
+Currently, this project is developed as a hobby, but it is based on the following policy:

 - Pursuing the performance of an AI voice assistant
   With the rapid development of generative AI, Stack-chan is becoming increasingly practical as an AI voice assistant.
 Through development so far, we have achieved real-time voice conversations and feature expansion via MCP, and in the future, we aim to implement long-term memory (so that recent conversations are remembered even after a power cycle).